Ordo Templi Orientis · Gnostic Catholic Church · Ecclesia Gnostica Catholica · Androgyne + Gynandria

 Apart from this, each spouse in whom the Gnostic spirit rules, can balance their corresponding androgyne or g y n a n d e r, as will be seen in the remaining part of this exposition.

-The creation of a spiritual androgyne or a gynander alone will not succeed by itself, for none shall come to the father save through Me, the Son!
+The creation of a spiritual androgyne or a gynander alone is not sufficient, for none shall come to the father save through Me, the Son!
 (John 14:6).

 As on the earthly plane with bodily begetting, which shall be no more, as man is called home through Christ, the man is the giver and the woman is the receiver.
 So woman cannot be redeemed except through man, and in fact through anointing with the light-seed, which the man (as we have seen) reserves to himself, since in his physical seed or water, Spirit is bound to matter.